 All students are assigned a post office box on the main floor of the Campus Center.
-The College maintains a daily exchange of mail with the local post office, Grantham, PA 17027-8000.
+The College maintains a daily exchange of mail with the local post office, Mechanicsburg, PA 17055.

-The Falcon Card Services office is located on the second floor of ECC.
+The Falcon Exchange is located on the second floor of ECC.
+This office is responsible for issuing Falcon Cards to employees and students, cashiering services, and student parking assignments.
 The Falcon Card is an identification as well as a declining balance debit card that can be used across campus.
-In addition to the Falcon Card, this office is also responsible for parking assignments and permits for students, faculty and staff.